 John G. Tower Distinguished Chair in International Politics

-Associate Professor, Southern Methodist University (SMU)
+Professor of Political Science, Southern Methodist University (SMU)

 Professor of International Politics, with a focus on military intervention and security multilateralism

-My new book, Strategies for Approval: Building Support for Military Intervention at the United Nations Security Council, is forthcoming with Yale University Press.
-The book investigates how the United States and other Western powers can maximize their chances of securing UN approval for their military interventions, when veto-wielding permanent members such as Russia and China are at first opposed.
-Drawing on hundreds of declassified documents in various languages and original interviews with senior diplomats, I show that in the three decades after the end of the Cold War, obtaining UNSC approval in the face of stiff initial opposition required not only leverage from side payments, as scholars have argued, but also determined efforts to reassure deeply reluctant member states about the proposed intervention’s purpose, consequences, and normative appropriateness.
-This frequently necessitated costly concessions by the intervener, involving the acceptance of stringent constraints embedded in the proposed resolution of approval.
-Such concessions, I argue, will be all the more critical in the future if the United States and its allies wish to continue to obtain UNSC approval for their interventions under circumstances of increased great-power competition.
+My latest book, Strategies for Approval: Building Support for Military Intervention at the UN Security Council (Yale University Press, 2025) investigates how the United States and other major powers can maximize their chances of gaining UN approval for the use of force, when veto-wielding permanent members such as Russia and China are fiercely opposed at the outset.
+Drawing on archival research in various countries and original interviews with senior diplomats, I show that in the three decades after the end of the Cold War, securing UN approval in the face of stiff initial opposition required not only leverage from side payments, as scholars have argued, but also determined efforts to reassure deeply reluctant member states about the proposed intervention’s purpose, consequences, and normative appropriateness.
+This frequently necessitated costly concessions, involving the acceptance of limitations on the use of force embedded in the requested UN resolution.
+Such concessions, I argue, will be all the more critical in the future if the United States and its allies wish to continue to reap the legitimacy benefits of UN approval under circumstances of increased great-power competition.

 I have also published many articles in leading scholarly journals, including International Studies Quarterly, International Theory, the Journal of Politics, Journal of Strategic Studies, Review of International Studies, and Security Studies.
 My journal articles deal with a variety of issues, including whether public opinion influences the preferences of national security decision-makers, how international alliance relations can shape military intervention decisions, how multilateral endorsements from the UN and the African Union facilitate military coalition building, and the limitations of civilian protection efforts by outside powers in ethnic civil wars.
 Finally, I have co-edited three books, French Interventions in Africa (Routledge, 2021), Just and Unjust Military Intervention (Cambridge, 2013), and A Cosmopolitanism of Nations (Princeton, 2009).